focus-editor/focus/LOG.md

 - Fix the font unknown character glyph (try copying something from font-awesome)

 # DONE
++ Search within buffer - visual part:
+    + Display the search bar
+    + Enter text
+    + Cleanup the code for input
+    + Make sure the bar is displayed in the right place and is resized correctly
+    + Draw differently in active/inactive state
+    + Activate by click, deactivate by click elsewhere
+    + Deactivate the editor cursor when the search bar is active
+    + Display the number of search results
 + Fix a crash when dragging slider
 + Rescan buffers in a changed directory
 + Fix opening files by click